AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 Examples:

 - `list` followed by `delete 2` deletes the 2nd client in EstateSearch.
-- `find n/Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.
+- `delete 7` deletes the 7th client in the displayed client list.

-![result for 'delete 7'](images/results/delete.png) *Result from using the command `delete 7` where Betsy Crowe was the 7th client in the client list*
+![result for 'delete 7'](images/results/delete.png)

 <box type="info">